-Conference / Training Assessment Matrix Criteria

-POINTS 1 2 3 4 5

-Relevance to member's role as Councillor or President as opposed to operational information and roles at the Shire of Halls Creek.
+Conference / Training Assessment Matrix Criteria POINTS 1 2 3 5 Relevance to member's role as Councillor or President as opposed to operational information and roles at the Shire of Halls Creek.
 Value for Money & Cost/Benefit.
 Provides direct relevance with Shire of Halls Creek Strategic Plans and current priorities.
 Lack of alternative training opportunities to gain same skills.
 Level of quality networking opportunities with peers.

-Total Score

-I (Council member)

-hereby agree to provide written and/or verbal reports on the key outcomes and important learnings from the training or conference by the Council meeting......
+Total Score I(Council member) hereby agree to provide written and/or verbal reports on the key outcomes and important learnings from thetraining or conference by the Council meeting...
 (Date) or within two months of returning from the conference.

-Signed:.....Date:....
+Signed:.....
+Date:.....

-G3
+Policy Number G3

-Governance
+Policy Section Governance

-Corporate Services
+Responsible Department Corporate Services

-2019/060
+Adoption Resolution Number 2019/060

-16 May 2019
+Adoption Date 16 May 2019

--
+Review Date & Resolution 17 June 2021 (Resolution no. 2021/066)

+28 July 2022 (Resolution no. 2022/071)